-CHAPTER 1: General Administrative Procedures (12) POLICY NAME: Program Evaluation PURPOSE: This section outlines minimum expectations for service providers to follow in completing evaluations for programs supported by Region VII AAA's funds.
-AUTHORITY: AASA Operating Standards for Service Programs - General Requirements for all Service Programs I. Minimum Requireme ents for Program Evaluation the service provider must have a mechanism for obtaining the views not about the quality and operation of services.
-II.
-Minimum Requireme Minimum Requirements for Program Monitoring - will monitor their service programs to assure that the services are as outlined in the contract.
-B. Required monitor ing objectives.
-1. Review of Expenses, as compared to the budget 2.
-Client and unit levels, in relation to current contract targeting efforts to direct services to those in greatest economic and d and low-income minority 4.
-Results of the service the service provider's plan to make services available in all parts of e area 5.
-Program r date ecord documentation to assure information is accurate and up to III.
-Region VII AAA's A ssessment - conducts periodic assessments of all service providers to review s, regulations, policies, guidelines and standards.
-B. Service providers self-assessments of can use the Region VII AAA's assessment tool to conduct periodic of programs.
+(12) POLICY NAME: Program Evaluation

+PURPOSE: This section outlines minimum expectations for service providers to follow in completing evaluations for programs supported by

+Region VII AAA's funds.

+AUTHORITY: ACLS Bureau Operating Standards for Service Programs - General

+Requirements for all Service Programs

+I. Minimum Requirements for Program Evaluation

+A. At a minimum, each service provider must have a mechanism for obtaining the views of service recipients about the quality and operation of services.

+- II.
+Minimum Requirements for Program Monitoring - A. Service providers will monitor their service programs to assure that the services are meeting objectives outlined in the contract. - B. Required monitoring objectives. - 1.
+Review of expenses, as compared to the budget - 2.
+Client and unit levels, in relation to current contract - 3.
+Results of targeting efforts to direct services to those in greatest economic and social need and low-income minority - 4.
+Results of the service provider's plan to make services available in all parts of the service area - 5.
+Program record documentation to assure information is accurate and up to date

-CHAPTER 1: General Administrative Procedures
+III.
+Region VII AAA's Assessment

+- A. Region VII AAA conducts periodic assessments of all service providers to review adherence to rules, regulations, policies, guidelines and standards. - B. Service providers can use the Region VII AAA's assessment tool to conduct periodic self-assessments of programs.

 (13) POLICY NAME: Cost Sharing Procedure

 PURPOSE: The purpose of this policy is to establish a uniform procedure that will serve as a guide for developing cost sharing fees.

-AUTHORITY: Michigan AASA Cost Sharing Policy
+AUTHORITY: ACLS Bureau Cost Sharing Policy